cardat/DatSci_ap_monitors_and_postcodes/README.md

 20250708

-## Postcode coverage within air quality monitoring buffers in Australia
+## Postcode coverage within air quality monitoring buffers (5km and 10km from stations) in NSW Australia

 This repository contains an R `targets` pipeline for analysing postcode-level coverage within 5km and 10km buffers around air quality monitoring stations.
 Developed for NSW using `terra` package, the pipeline is designed to be replicate across Australian states and territories.